Nutriadmin/hipaa-policies/source/sections/05-roles_policy.md

     * Media Disposal and/or Re-use;
     * Documentation requirements.
 13. The Security Officer works with the CEO to ensure that any security objectives have appropriate consideration during the budgeting process.
+14. Provides annual training to all workforce members of established policies and procedures as necessary and appropriate to carry out their job functions, and documents the training provided.

 ### 5.3.2 Supervision of Workforce Responsibilities